• Skip to main content

 • Contact us

-You are here: Home / Resources / SystmOne Resource Centre / SystmOne Specialties / Lipids, Familial Hypercholesterolaemia, PCSK9i & Inclisiran Overview / Lipids, Familial Hypercholesterolaemia (FH), PCSK9i & Inclisiran Search Guide for SystmOne
+You are here: Home / Resources / SystmOne Resource Centre / SystmOne Specialties / Lipids, Familial Hypercholesterolaemia, PCSK9i & Inclisiran Overview / Lipids, Familial Hypercholesterolaemia (FH), PCSK9i & Inclisiran Report Guide for SystmOne

-Lipids, Familial Hypercholesterolaemia (FH), PCSK9i & Inclisiran Search Guide for SystmOne
+Lipids, Familial Hypercholesterolaemia (FH), PCSK9i & Inclisiran Report Guide for SystmOne

-• Quality Improvement – Searches to identify patients who might benefit from lipid lowering or treatment optimisation.
+• Quality Improvement – Reports to identify patients who might benefit from lipid lowering or treatment optimisation.

-• Performance – Searches to show current performance with respect to lipid management.
+• Performance – Reports to show current performance with respect to lipid management.

-• Statin Safety – Searches to identify patients with significant statin safety issues.
+• Statin Safety – Reports to identify patients with significant statin safety issues.

-It is recommended that you first run the searches in each of the nodes below as these will identify patients with potentially un-coded conditions that will affect decisions about lipid modification.
+We recommended that you first run the reports in each of the nodes below to identify patients with potentially un-coded conditions that will affect decisions about lipid modification.

 Case Finding (Cardiology) – uncoded CHD, AF